RetroDECK/ES-DE/USERGUIDE-DEV.md

 **Up and down**\
 _(Arrow up / Arrow down)_

-Navigates between system and game entries where these buttons are applicable, such as for textlists and vertical carousels.
+Navigates between system and game entries where these buttons are applicable, such as for textlists, grids and vertical carousels.
 Also used in menus for general navigation.
+For the media viewer it changes viewing mode between game media and PDF manuals.

 **Left and right**\
 _(Arrow left / Arrow right)_